Hello my dear friends, how was your weekend?

-Then hunter green....what?
-At that time it was the 90s....everything was hunter green back then.
+Then hunter green….what?
+At that time it was the 90’s and everything was hunter green back then.

 Then I painted it black.

-I am pretty sure it wasn't fate but rather me being lazy and impatient and placing a lamp I had just spray painted onto the top of this to create this mess.
+Okay, maybe not fate but rather me being lazy and impatient then placing a lamp I had just spray painted on the top of this to create this mess.

-But we can call it fate for the sake of the blog, k?
+But we can call it fate for the sake of the blog, deal?

 I emptied out the photo albums and carried my record cabinet to the garage to start the whole painting process.

-OK here is the thing, in the process of being a more real blogger and spending more quality time with my family than with my blog, I didn't take any step by step pics.
+Here is the thing, in the process of being a more real blogger and spending more quality time with my family than with my blog, I didn’t take any step by step pictures.

 I think we all know what a primed and sanded piece of furniture looks like, right?